rlopez1j/foodhat/README.md

 11. semicolons are not necessary. though if you use semicolons for a file, use them for the entirety of that file

 TODO:
-1. brainstorm ui
+1. Brainstorm UI

-2. Have user select username after signing up.
-  -Pull user history from FireStore to the home page.
+  -make things into modals
+  -animations

-3. Work on Socket.IO functionality
+2. Work on Socket.IO randomize algorithm

-4. Design user interactions
+3. Design user interactions
   -who can add who to hats
+  -decide how many restaurants each user can add -timeouts?
   -privacy settings(?)

-5. Create the actual functionality of the app:
+4. Create the actual functionality of the app:
-  -adding users to hat session
-  -selecting restaurant
   -displaying 'winning' restaurant

-6. Work on notifications
+5. Work on notifications
    -requires deployment

-6. Finish backend API to start mobile app

-7. Have a live MVP
+6. Have a live MVP

-8. Update ComponentFactory to Angular Elements
+7. Update ComponentFactory to Angular Elements

+8. remove unnecessary files.

 Bugs:

-b.0: adblock extensions stop google places api from working
+1. adblock extensions stop google places api from working

-b.1: api is currently unrestricted and viewable client-side

 Issues:

-i.0: fix home component because it logs in every time a user click the button.
-This is not optimal and creates unnecessary api calls.
-Separate the log in from the home page.
+1. see issues page

 PROGRESS:

-firebase compatibility has been added.
-Database of choice is going to be FireStore.
-User authentication for Google is working.
-Angular has been connected to the backend.
-Homepage for logged in users will be created soon.
+Users can create and join a hat.
+Users can add restaurants to the hat.
+All hat functions except selecting a winning restaurant have been completed.